andrezeitz/z-padel-milestone-5/README.md

 * All the correct information is displayed.
 * The product details page is responsive and changes to a mobile version when the screen is too small.
 * All breadcrumb are correct for each product.
-* When clicking the "Buy now" button a toast success message will be visable
+* When clicking the "Buy now" button a toast success message will be visible
 * Reviews show reviews from users for that specific product.
 * The user can only leave a review if they are logged in.
 * The user need to write something in the review box but can choose 0-5 stars.